ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/aws-s3-object-auto-remediation/README.md

 ```

-## S3 Bucket Policy to prevent Public Permissions
+## IAM User Policy to prevent Public Permissions
-The proactive approach is to restrict permissions for the users from having the access to update to public permissions.
+The proactive approach is to restrict user permissions from having the access to update to public permissions.
 The IAM policy is set with conditions to force the users to put objects with private access.

 ```
-# Managed Policy that denies Users to update s3 objects to public permissions
-  DenyS3PublicPermissions:
-    Type: AWS::IAM::ManagedPolicy
-    Properties:
-      Description: A policy that denies users to update s3 objects to public permissions
-      Groups:
-        - !Ref {user-group}
-      ManagedPolicyName: aws-iam-s3-deny-public-permissions
-      PolicyDocument:
-        Version: "2012-10-17"
-        Id: "s3objecttrailbucketpolicy"
-        Statement:
-          - Sid: "DenyPublicCannedAcl"
-            Effect: "Deny"
-            Principal: "*"
-            Action:
-              - "s3:PutBucketAcl"
-              - "s3:PutObjectAcl"
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "DenyPublicCannedAcl",
+            "Effect": "Deny",
+            "Action": [
+              "s3:PutBucketAcl",
+              "s3:PutObjectAcl",
-              - "s3:PutObjectVersionAcl"
+              "s3:PutObjectVersionAcl"
-            Resource:
-              - "arn:aws:s3:::{bucket_name}"
+            ],
+            "Resource": [
+              "arn:aws:s3:::{bucket_name}",
-              - "arn:aws:s3:::{bucket_name}/*"
+              "arn:aws:s3:::{bucket_name}/*"
-            Condition:
-              StringEquals:
+            ],
+            "Condition": {
+                "StringEquals": {
-                "s3:x-amz-acl":
+                    "s3:x-amz-acl": [
-                  - "public-read"
-                  - "public-read-write"
+                        "public-read",
+                        "public-read-write",
-                  - "authenticated-read"
+                        "authenticated-read"
+                    ]
+                }
+            }
+        }
+    ]
+}

 ```